-You can import existing policies from deep learning frameworks such as TensorFlow™ Keras and PyTorch through the ONNX™ model format (with Deep Learning Toolbox™).
-Generate optimized C, C++, and CUDA code to deploy trained policies on embedded platforms.
-The toolbox includes reference examples for using reinforcement learning to design controllers for robotics and automated driving applications.
+Through the ONNX™ model format, existing policies can be imported from deep learning frameworks such as TensorFlow™ Keras and PyTorch (with Deep Learning Toolbox™).
+You can generate optimized C, C++, and CUDA® code to deploy trained policies on microcontrollers and GPUs.
+The toolbox includes reference examples to help you get started.

-The toolbox enables you to work through all steps of the reinforcement learning workflow, from creating the environment and the agent to policy training and deployment, with MATLAB and Simulink.
+The toolbox enables you to work through all steps of the reinforcement learning workflow, from creating the environment and the agent, to policy training and deployment, with MATLAB® & Simulink®.

-Create deep neural network policies and value functions with Deep Network Designer or programmatically with built-in functions.
+Alternatively, create deep neural network policies and value functions with Deep Network Designer…

 You can create environments in both MATLAB and Simulink.

-In Simulink, create a model that describes the environment dynamics and reward signal.
+In Simulink, create a model that describes the environment dynamics, observations, and reward signal.

 For MATLAB environments, you may start with provided templates and make modifications as needed.

-You can also select from several predefined MATLAB and Simulink environments.
+You can also select from several predefined MATLAB & Simulink environments.

-To train an agent, specify training options such as stopping criteria and start the training process using the agent and the environment model.
+To begin training, specify training options such as stopping criteria and train the agent in the app or programmatically.

 During training, the Episode manager helps you visually monitor the training progress and provides summary statistics.